 Conclusion

 A deep network cancer detector capable of producing accurate segmentation maps in real-time has been presented in this paper.
 Specifically, the ensemble model comprising a texture CNN and a B-frame CNN has been designed and validated to be sensitive, specific, fast, stable, interpretable, and superior to its individual components alone.
-[9]
+In terms of raw performance, the results are comparable to our previous attenuation-based methods which is between 92-100% sensitive and between 80-100% specific depending on the selected threshold [9].
+For this reason, single parameter attenuation thresholding methods remain attractive for their clear explainability.
+However,

-Although single parameter methods like attenuation thresholding remain attractive for their clear explainability, deep learning models are quickly approaching a point where they can be just as or even more robust, as we have demonstrated.
-Deep learning approaches also have the potential to differentiate between low and high-grade cancers as well as between cancers in white or grey matter based on analysis of structure in the speckle noise given that speckle noise may present in subtly different patterns in different tissues.
+deep learning models are quickly approaching a point where they can be even more robust.
+For example, in this study, we demonstrated the ability to detect cancer without reference phantom normalization.
+Deep learning approaches for OCT-based brain cancer detection also have the potential to be invariant to surface position and focal depth, which would be highly advantageous and worthy of investigation in further studies.
+Additionally, differentiation between low and high-grade cancers as well as between cancers in white or grey matter may be possible based on deep learning analysis of structure in the speckle noise given that speckle noise may present in subtly different patterns in different tissues.
 Additionally, deep networks may also be created that are robust to challenges in the clinical setting such as motion artifacts, image defocusing, and presence of blood.
 These are all important direction of future work which needs to utilize datasets of in-vivo animal model studies or more patients.

 Funding National Institutes of Health (R01CA200399).